Exporting Your Hermes 3 Conversations for RAG and Second Brain

 - Generate: Have your deep, technical conversation with Hermes 3.

-- Export: Use tools like the Pczio Claude Downloader (if using Claude interfaces) or our upcoming custom web exporters to download the entire thread.
+- Export: Use the Pczio Claude Downloader or ChatGPT Downloader to download the thread.

-- Ingest: Drop the Markdown file directly into your Obsidian vault or your local RAG pipeline directory.
+- Ingest: Drop the file into your local RAG directory or Obsidian vault.

 Tags